-During early May 1864, Maj.
-Gen. William T. Sherman successfully outmaneuvered the army of Gen. Joseph E. Johnston in multiple battles in northwest Georgia.
-Each time, Johnston fell back to a new defensive position closer to the strategic Confederate city of Atlanta.
-After Johnston retreated to Allatoona Pass on May 19-20th following the battle at Adairsville, Sherman determined to move around Johnston’s left flank rather than attack the strong Confederate defenses in his front.
-On May 23rd, Sherman set in motion Maj.
-Gen. George H. Thomas's Army of the Cumberland toward the town of Dallas, Georgia, 30 miles from Atlanta.
+After Confederate Gen. Joseph E. Johnston retreated to Allatoona Pass on May 19-20, 1864, Maj.
+Gen. William T. Sherman determined to move around Johnston’s left flank rather than attack the strong defenses in his front.
+On May 23, Sherman set in motion Maj.
+Gen. George H. Thomas's Army of the Cumberland toward Dallas, a small crossroads town 30 miles northwest of Atlanta.
 Johnston anticipated Sherman’s move and blocked the Federals at New Hope Church.
-Believing the Confederates at New Hope were merely a token force, Sherman ordered Maj.
-Gen. Joseph Hooker’s Twentieth Corps to attack on May 25th.
-Advancing over rough terrain, later dubbed the "hell hole" by Hooker's men, the Federal soldiers were severely mauled in front of the Confederate earthworks by infantry and artillery fire.
-Both sides dug in, and skirmishing continued throughout May 26th.
-The next day, Sherman ordered a withdrawal and concentrated his efforts in the area towards the northern end of the Confederate line, resulting in the Battle of Pickett's Mill.
+Believing the Confederates were merely a token force, Sherman ordered Maj.
+Gen. Joseph Hooker’s XX Corps to attack on May 25.
+Advancing over rough terrain, later dubbed the "Hell Hole" by Hooker's men, the Federal soldiers were severely mauled in front of the Confederate earthworks by infantry and artillery fire.
+Both sides dug in, and skirmishing continued throughout May 26.
+The next day, Sherman ordered a withdrawal and concentrated his efforts toward the Confederate right flank, resulting in the Battle of Pickett's Mill.